Doin' Somethin' Right

 Doin' Somethin' Right is the second studio album by American country music singer Billy Currington.
 It was released in October 2005 via Mercury Records Nashville.
 The album produced three singles with the songs "Must Be Doin' Somethin' Right", "Why, Why, Why", and "Good Directions", which peaked at numbers 1, 13, and 1, respectively, on the U.S. Billboard Hot Country Songs chart.
-The album has also been certified platinum by the Recording Industry Association of America (RIAA).
+The album has also been certified two-times platinum by the Recording Industry Association of America (RIAA).
 Also included on this album is a cover of Kenny Rogers' hit single "Lucille".